The Rising Of The Shield Hero Season 3 release date is confirmed for October 6, 2023, the Fall 2023 anime season.

 Thanks to this success, Kadokawa added Naofumi and Raphtalia to Isekai Quartet Season 2.
 The Shield Hero characters will also be in the Summer 2022 movie Isekai Quartet movie: Another World.

 Kadokawa also plans on producing at least one new isekai anime each season.
 The Overlord Season 4 release date is already confirmed for 2022 and an Overlord movie sequel is also in production.
-The Saga of Tanya the Evil Season 2 anime was also confirmed.
+The Saga of Tanya the Evil Season 2 anime and the KonoSuba Season 3 anime were also confirmed to be in production.

-The Shield Hero anime is produced by animation studio Kinema Citrus, which is also producing Made in Abyss the Movie: Dawn of the Deep Soul and the 2022 Made In Abyss Season 2.
-Presumably, the same primary production staff will be returning for The Rising Of The Shield Hero Season 3.
+The Shield Hero anime is produced by animation studio Kinema Citrus, which also produced Made in Abyss the Movie: Dawn of the Deep Soul and the 2022 Made In Abyss Season 2.
+Most of the same primary production staff will be returning for making The Rising Of The Shield Hero Season 3 but there is one major change.

-The Rising Of The Shield Hero Season 3’s opening (OP) and ending (ED) theme song music have not yet been announced.
+The Rising Of The Shield Hero Season 3’s opening (OP):

 For those who haven’t caught up with watching the anime, The Rising Of The Shield Hero Season 2 release date was on April 6, 2022.
 New episodes were streaming on Crunchyroll at 6:00 AM PST/9:00 AM EST on Wednesdays.
 This included North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and CIS.